qoerc/ftc_app/README.md

+## Please note
+This repo is depreceated.
+Please use qoerc/SkyStone for the 2019-2020 season.

 ## Welcome!
 This GitHub repository contains the source code that is used to build an Android app to control a *FIRST* Tech Challenge competition robot.
 To use this SDK, download/clone the entire project to your local computer.